 Introduction to Plant City, Florida

 Plant City, Florida, in Hillsborough county, is 9 miles W of Lakeland, Florida (center to center) and 21 miles E of Tampa, Florida.
-The city is part of the Tampa - Saint Petersburg - Clearwater metropolitan statistical area (MSA).
-About 29,915 people live in Plant City.
+The city is part of the Tampa-Saint Petersburg-Clearwater metropolitan statistical area (MSA).

 Plant City History